What is a Great Barrier Reef cruise like? What did the corals look like and how did we spend our time on a reef cruise?

 We also saw small sharks.
-There are 50 species of sharks and all of them are not dangerous.
-Some of them are small and they only eat small fish, not people.
+There are 50 species of sharks, not all of which are dangerous.
+Some of them are very small and only eat small fish, not people.

-Some of the corals are brightly coloured but you don’t really see the colours through the window.
-To see the colours and get still closer to the fish you need to snorkel.
+Many of the corals are still brightly coloured, but you don’t really see the colours through the blue submarine windows.
+To see the colours better you will need to snorkel.

-Most people hired black lycra suits that protect from stingers that exist in tropical waters.
-A life vest makes that you don’t have to move so much in the water and so the fish tend to come closer to you.
+Most people hired black lycra suits.
+They protect you from stingers that exist in tropical waters.
+A life vest is compulsory and makes that you only move slowly in the water.
+That makes fish dare to come closer to you.

-Masks, fins and snorkels were provided in the bins on the platform so you just select the right size of everything.
-All you need to bring is a swimsuit, a towel and sunscreen.
+Masks, fins and snorkels were in the bins on the platform, so we just chose our equipment trying to find the right size of everything.
+As all equipment is on the platform, you only need to bring your swimsuit, towel – and a lot of sunscreen.

 Lifeguards on Duty

-A lifeguard told me that this injured water bird (whose nick-name I already forgot) lands on the pontoon every time a tourist group is visiting.
+One of the lifeguards told me that an injured water bird (whose nick-name I already forgot) comes and lands on the pontoon every time there are visitors and stays there until they leave.

-Before we left the lifeguards collected all items from the water.
-There was a passenger count for safety reasons and so we started our journey back to the mainland.
+Before we all left the pontoon, the lifeguards went and collected all remaining items and equipment from the water.
+Then they counted that all passengers were onboard and we started our journey back to the Australian mainland.

 Back to Port Douglas

-Here you can see the platform and one of the many coral reefs we passed on the way back.
-After 90 minutes on the sundeck we were back in Port Douglas.
-Here are some views of the harbour entrance.
+Here you can once more see the platform and one of the many smaller reefs we passed by on the way back.

-It was a sunny Sunday afternoon and it really felt like a Sunny Sunday!
-Today we had been lucky enough to cruise the Barrier Reef!
-Cruising was the main reason we came to Cairns, Australia and it was well worth it.
+It was a relaxed sunny Sunday afternoon and it really felt like a Sunny Sunday!

-If you are planning a trip to Queensland you might like these posts too:
+If you are planning a trip to Queensland, Australia, these posts might interest you :